northbright/Notes/websites/bilibili/download-bilibili-videos-via-firefox-and-curl.md

   * Find "Range" and set the range to `0` - `total size`

     e.g. `Range: bytes=0-416231890`
-  * Click "Send" button to re-send the HTTP request for full size video / audio FLV
+  * Click "Re-Send" > "Edit and Re-Send" button to re-send the HTTP request for full size video / audio FLV
   * You'll get the response with full video / audio FLV
   * Right click the re-sent request, select "Copy" > "Copy as cURL command"
   * Open a shell and paste the cURL command
-  * Append `> video.flv` or `> audio.flv` for the command to get audio and video FLV files
+  * Append `> video.m4s` or `> audio.m4s` for the command to get audio and video m4s files

-* Use ffmpeg to combine the video and audio stream to a single FLV file
+* Use ffmpeg to combine the video and audio stream to a single m4s file
-  * e.g. `ffmpeg -i "01-video.flv" -i "01-audio.flv" -c:v copy -c:a copy 01-final.flv`
+  * e.g. `ffmpeg -i "01-video.m4s" -i "01-audio.m4s" -c:v copy -c:a copy 01-final.mp4`

 ## References
 * [爬取B站视频 - m4s文件的相关研究](https://blog.csdn.net/Enderman_xiaohei/article/details/94718494)